jacksonjunelee/Wiki.r/wiki.md

       - As a user, I want to be able to see a single version of the document, so I can inspect a document's snapshot in time in detail

----
+        text-area

+---comment id, things, date

 ### Bonus

 - **Additional Entities**
-  - `comment`
+  - `comment` in document but in discuss page
 - **Further User Stories**:
-  - As a user, I want to be able to search for wikis by title (only exact matches need to be supported), so I can quickly find what I'm looking for
+  - As a user, I want to be able to search for wikis by title (only exact matches need to be supported), so I can quickly find what I'm looking for  (layout)
   - As a user, I want to be able to add comments to a wiki page on a "discuss" page used to discuss changes to a wiki document, so collaborators can talk debate about changes to a document